uccser/cs-field-guide/text/en/chapters/data-representation.md

 100100
 ```

-Any extra bits to the left (beyond what we are using, in this case 5 bits) is truncated.
+Any extra bits to the left (beyond what we are using, in this case 5 bits) have been truncated.
 This leaves **00100**, which is **4**, like we were expecting.

 We can also use this for subtraction.
 If we are subtracting a positive number from a positive number, we would need to convert the number we are subtracting to a negative number.
 Then we should add the two numbers.
-This is the same as for decimal numbers, for example 4 - 2 = 2 is the same as 4 + (-2) = 2.
+This is the same as for decimal numbers, for example 5 - 2 = 3 is the same as 5 + (-2) = 3.

 This property of Two's Complement is very useful.
 It means that positive numbers and negative numbers can be handled by the same computer circuit, and addition and subtraction can be treated as the same operation.

+{panel type="curiosity" summary="What's going on with Two's complement?"}

+The idea of using a "complementary" number to change subtraction to addition can be seen by doing the same in decimal.
+The complement of a decimal digit is the digit that adds up to 10; for example, the complement of 4 is 6, and the complement of 8 is 2.
+(The word "complement" comes from the root "complete" - it completes it to a nice round number.)

+Subtracting 2 from 6 is the same as adding the complement, and ignoring the extra 1 digit on the left.
+The complement of 2 is 8, so we add 8 to 6, giving (1)4.

+For larger numbers (such as subtracting the two 3-digit numbers 255 - 128), the complement is the number that adds up to the next power of 10 i.e. 1000-128 = 872.
+Check that adding 872 to 255 produces (almost) the same result as subtracting 128.

+Working out complements in binary is way easier because there are only two digits to work with, but working them out in decimal may help you to understand what is going on.
+{panel end}

 #### Using sign bits vs using Two's Complement